Documentation Drift

 Documentation drift happens to almost every team eventually.
 A doc is written, the product changes, the doc isn’t updated.
 Repeat for every release for two years.
 By the time someone needs an answer, the documentation reflects a version of the product that no longer exists.
 Confidence in the docs collapses, and teams revert to asking the one engineer who remembers how things actually work.

-It isn't a tool problem.
+It isn’t a tool problem.
 Notion drifts.
 Confluence drifts.
 Google Docs drifts.
-The cause is structural: documentation is a separate, parallel artefact that depends on a human remembering to keep it current, and humans rarely do.
-Atlassian's 2025 research found teams waste 25% of their working week searching for answers that should already be documented — a direct consequence of drift eroding trust in existing docs.
+The cause is structural: documentation is a separate, parallel artefact with no clear owner after launch.
+During planning, the PM owns it.
+During development, engineers own it.
+After launch, it sits in a grey zone where everyone assumes someone else is responsible.
+Only 4% of companies consistently document their processes (BPTrends), and Atlassian’s 2025 research found teams waste 25% of their working week searching for answers that should already be documented — a direct consequence of drift eroding trust.

 The only fix that scales is to remove the human update step.
 If documentation is derived from the source of truth (the code, in the case of product behaviour) and regenerated automatically, drift can’t occur.
 That’s the structural insight behind a living product specification.